JohnAZoidberg/nosql-book/content/cassandra.md

 - Advantages
   - Elastic Scalability - easily add or remove nodes
   - Peer to peer instead of master slave $\rightarrow$ No single point of failure & Write to any node
-  - Fault tolerance to failure of individual nodes
-  - Great analytics capabilities (e.g. with Hadoop, Spark, ...) [because of column orientation?]
+  - Great analytics capabilities (e.g. with Hadoop, Spark, ...)
+[TODO: because of column orientation?]
   - Flexible data model (no strict schemas)
-  - Fast `INSERT` because of caching and commit logs
+  - Fast writing (`INSERT`, `UPDATE`) because they are like appends (+ lots of caching layers)
+  - CQL is very similar to SQL and therefore easy to learn
 - Disadvantages
-  - CQL is SQL but stripped down
+  - CQL doesn't have a lot of reatures that people have come to expect from SQL
   - Doesn't do data validation like `NULL`-constraint, uniqueness violations, ...
   - Needs repairs sometimes
   - Not ACID (No transactions)
-  - Updates and deletes are slow (tombstones) TODO: Review updates
+  - Updates and deletes make future reads slow (tombstones)
-  - Is complex to set up because of its distributed nature
+  - Is more complex to set up because of its distributed nature

 ## Keep in mind
 **Not relational!** Cassandra can be used much like a traditional table based database except that it does not support relations.